mikbhub/Opinions-App/collect_opinions/readme.md

 # Collect opinions
-*This app is collects and stores customer opinions*.
+*This app collects and stores customer opinions*.

 ## Features